ReplikaAIRUMOD/app/README.md

 - Some images also has been translated to Russian, however, this is WIP, so don't expect in translation 100% quality for obvious reasons.
 - ‼️ Mod can contain roasting or trolling towards developers of Replika.
 Sorry, not sorry.
-No offensive context here <3
+No offensive context here <3.
+I believe what everyone who roasting developers is honestly **care** about the platform, even if for developers it would sound like some "loud noises of peasants".
+It's important to not sugarcoat things and point out at the actual issues to make developers take their job seriously, what Replika AI RU MOD is doing very well.
+But will Luka ever take their job seriously *and* develop Android app in same way as iOS one?
+Who knows.
 - Restored support for older **armeabi-v7a** devices!
 However, stability is not quite guaranteed (only in legacy builds of the mod).
 - No microtransactions and Platinum subscription related things, because experience of users matters way more (only in legacy builds of the mod).
   *However, if you'll have a chance, I would recommend you someday to get at least any subscription if you didn't got any yet, to support developers of Replika.*